zuzhaoye/zuzhaoye.github.io/_posts/2019-12-10-handling-citibike-data.md

 - Aggregate trip history data by month.
 - Display trip history data based on user type, gender, and age group.

-Citibike provides a comprehensive list of trip history data in their [homepage](https://www.citibikenyc.com/system-data).
+Citibike provides a comprehensive list of trip history data in their [homepage].
 It includes the following columns:

 - Trip Duration (seconds)
 - Start Time and Date